 This is our second gallery for the abandoned Fortuna Air Force Station.
-It was scheduled for demolition in late-summer/fall of 2013 but still stands as of spring 2014.
+It was demolished in the summer of 2015.
 Click here to start at part one.

 Stairway to nowhere.

 Terry ventured into the bowels of a structure at the top of the hill and came across this vivid reminder that the men and women who worked here were putting their lives on the line every day and facing a grim future if relations with the Soviets went the wrong way.

 When we finished photographing the radar facilities at the top of the hill, we proceeded down to the living facilities at the west end of the base.

 The Motor Pool.
 Just as we approached this building, a deer came bounding out and quickly disappeared into the distance.